-If this doesn’t happen, your hormones give the signal that it’s time to get ready to shed the uterine lining that it had built up.
+If this doesn’t happen, your hormones give the signal that it’s time to get ready to shed the uterine lining (all that hard work) that it had built up.

 Day 1 of your next cycle (about 14 DPO) is when your period starts.

-That means that at 12 DPO (around Day 26 of your menstrual cycle), you’re pretty close to getting more info on your current pregnancy status ‒ exciting, awesome, stressful.
+That means that at 12 days post ovulation (around Day 26 of your menstrual cycle), you’re pretty close to getting more info on your current pregnancy status ‒ exciting, awesome, stressful.

-That’s because at 12 DPO, you may get a false BFP or BFN.
+That’s because at 12 days post ovulation, you may get a false BFP or BFN.

-You might get a false negative if you test too early, since you might actually be pregnant but your body hasn’t built up enough hCG yet.
+You might get a false 12 DPO negative if you test too early, since you might actually be pregnant but your body hasn’t built up enough hCG yet.